pmlmodelling/nctoolkit/docs/source/variables.rst

     data.assign(drop = True, new = lambda x: x.var+ 10)

-The `assign` method will evaluate the lambda functions sent to it for each grid cell for each time step.
+The `assign` method will evaluate the lambda functions sent to it for each dataset grid cell for each time step.
 So every part of the lambda function must evaluate to a number.
 So the following will work:

 .. code:: ipython3